How to Exercise at Home With No Equipment

 But any workout is better than no workout.
 If that means substituting equipment or making modifications, you're still showing up and putting in the work.
 In fact, home workouts or equipment-free workouts can be equally as effective.
 You just have to know what to do.

-Whether you’re using just your body weight or working with limited equipment, you’ll be able to adjust to whatever your workout calls for, no matter your set-up.
-Here’s how to do it.
+Whether you're using just your body weight or working with limited equipment, you'll be able to adjust to whatever your workout calls for, no matter what your setup is.
+Here's how to do it.

-Tip: You can find tons of body-weight workouts in the Nike Training Club app by filtering by “no equipment.”
+Tip: You can find loads of bodyweight workouts in the Nike Training Club App by filtering by "no equipment".

 How to Exercise at Home Without Equipment